Would you like to improve your employment prospects?

 Browse our Courses area for details of the fascinating and rewarding subjects you can study by distance learning with our Member Colleges; or, if you know what you want to study, simply type the word in the search box and you will see which of our Members offer that course.

 All our Member Colleges agree to our Code of Ethics, which guarantees you good service and good quality in distance learning.

 Why not take a look at our Course of the Week – chosen at random from the thousands of exciting courses available?
 Just click on the link above.

 It’s best look at in two-page booklet mode.
 We’ve also added some back numbers, still worth a read.
 Please enjoy!

-And here is the previous issue, produced for the AGM we should have held in March 2020.
+And here is the issue produced for the AGM we should have held in March 2020.

 About us and our history

 Distance learning, or home study, first began as soon as there was a reliable postal service.
 The Penny Post began as early as the seventeenth century, but really took off with the invention of gummed stamps, the famous Penny Black, in 1840.